 2. Property managers get to interact with a variety of people and use multiple skills.

-A property manager deals with many different people in a typical month including contractors, tenants, and the property owners.
-In addition, property managers do many different tasks.
+A property manager deals with many different people in a typical month, including contractors, tenants, and property owners.
+Also, property managers do many various tasks.
 They are responsible for marketing and advertising the properties, determining if a prospective tenant would be a good fit for the property, and determining what upgrades and routine maintenance must be done to the property.
-In addition, they typically have to do basic accounting and money management.
+Besides, they typically have to do basic accounting and money management.

 An unpleasant part of a property manager’s job is evicting tenants for not following the lease or for non-payment.